jkpe/marketplace-kubernetes/stacks/csi-s3/README.md

 **Note:**
 As S3 is not a real file system there are some [limitations](https://github.com/yandex-cloud/geesefs#posix-compatibility-matrix) to consider.

-## About DigitalOcean Spaces Object Storage

-> [Spaces Object Storage](https://www.digitalocean.com/products/spaces) is an S3-compatible object storage service that lets you store and serve large amounts of data.
+> *[DigitalOcean Spaces Object Storage](https://www.digitalocean.com/products/spaces) is an S3-compatible object storage service that lets you store and serve large amounts of data.
 Each Space is a bucket for you to store and serve files.
-The built-in Spaces CDN minimizes page load times and improves performance.
+The built-in Spaces CDN minimizes page load times and improves performance.*

 ## About GeeseFS

-> Finally, an exemplary FUSE FS implementation over S3
+> *Finally, an exemplary FUSE FS implementation over S3*

 - [GeeseFS](https://github.com/yandex-cloud/geesefs) allows you to mount an S3 bucket as a file system.
 - FUSE file systems based on S3 typically have performance problems, especially with small files and metadata operations.
 - GeeseFS **attempts to solve these problems** by using aggressive parallelism and asynchrony.
 - GeeseFS is stable enough to pass most applicable xfstests, including dirstress/fsstress stress-tests (generic/007, generic/011, generic/013).
-- Benchmarks compared to rclone+cache, goofys and s3fs: <https://github.com/yandex-cloud/geesefs/tree/master/bench>
+- [Benchmarks](https://github.com/yandex-cloud/geesefs/tree/master/bench) compared to rclone+cache, goofys and s3fs.

 ## k8s-csi-s3 Diagram